sukh760778/Exposure-model-using-vision-transformers/README.md

 ## Repository Content

-**Data/:** Contains representative GSV image data for each class used to train the models for the study.
+**Data/:** Contains representative image data for each class used to train the models for the study.

 **Code/:** Jupyter notebooks for data processing and Model training.